-In many situations, vulnerable adults and children are led to believe they have no way to hold government accountable when it fails to fulfill its duties.
+In many situations, vulnerable adults and children are led to believe they have no way to hold government accountable when it fails to fulfill its duties in terms of vulnerable adult abuse.
 Those who most deserve the government’s protection are the ones who are least able to advocate for themselves or get help when their rights are abused.

 Vulnerable adults are often under the care of the Department of Social and Health Services, as well as the numerous private agencies it contracts with.
 Long-term care is notoriously underfunded, and contracting agencies and facilities frequently provide less oversight and intervention than the law requires.
-As a result, family members or watchdog agencies often don’t know that there are issues until vulnerable adults are already falling seriously ill or dying.
+As a result, family members or watchdog agencies often don’t know that there is vulnerable adult abuse occurring until the victim is already falling seriously ill or dying.

 Our law firm works hard to be a strong voice for those who do not have one.
 We believe that everyone deserves justice when the government fails them.

 Holding the Government Accountable